 Temperature: 14°C – 30°C

-March brings spring to Rishikesh.
-The weather feels balanced — not too hot, not too cold.
+March is a month of spring in Rishikesh.
+So the temperature feels perfectly balanced, neither hot, nor cold.
 It’s an excellent month for yoga, sightseeing, and adventure sports like white-water rafting, which starts mid-March.
-The famous festival of colors, Holi, is also celebrated this month, adding joy and energy to the city.
-Expect moderate crowds, as both domestic and international travelers start arriving.
+One of the biggest festivals of India, Holi (the festival of colours), is also celebrated this month, adding joy and energy to the city.
+This month you can expect moderate crowds, as both domestic and international travellers start arriving.

 April